ScenicNL: Generating Probabilistic Scenario Programs from Natural Language: Appendix

 \subsection{ARE Score Rubric}

 We further elaborate on the human evaluation criteria for the Accuracy, Relevance, and Expressiveness scores presented in Table \ref{results-table}.
-They are measured from 1 to 5 where the higher the score, the better it is.
+They are measured on a linear scale from 1 to 5 where one is the lowest and 5 is the highest.

-\subsection{Accuracy}
+\subsubsection{Accuracy}

 The extent to which the program output contains semantic content present in the natural language input.

 \begin{enumerate} \item The program code is too vague or generic to represent useful content from the description, could easily apply to many other scenes. \item Several behavior names or assignments hint at scene comprehension, but many remain generic or incorrect. \item Some major behavior definitions, assignments, or vehicle classes align with text, but some fail to do so. \item Only minor details from natural language scene missing from output Scenic program. \item Scenic program captures full extent of essential agents, behaviors, initial conditions involved in natural language input. \end{enumerate}